lbl-srg/obc/specification/source/codeGeneration.rst

 1. Implementation of the control sequence using CDL.

-2. Export of the Modelica model as a Functional Mockup Unit for Model Exchange (FMU-ME) or as a JSON specification.
+2. Export of the CDL sequence as a Functional Mockup Unit for Model Exchange (FMU-ME) or as a CXF representation, which is serialized in JSON-LD.

-3. Import of the FMU-ME in the runtime environment, or translation of the JSON specification to the language used by the building automation system.
+3. Import of the FMU-ME in the runtime environment, or translation of the CXF representation of the control sequence to the language used by the building automation system.

 :numref:`fig_cod_exp` shows the process of exporting and importing